Honiton railway station: History

-The station was opened by the LSWR on 19 July 1860, along with its Exeter Extension from to Exeter Queen Street.
 The station was designed by William Tite with the main building on the westbound platform, even though this is the side furthest from the town centre.
 The station was on an embankment on the west side of New Street and the goods yard with a small goods shed was on the south side beyond the station building.
 Further sidings were provided on the north side of the line opposite the main goods yard.
 Goods facilities were withdrawn on 8 May 1967.

-In August 2009, a new footbridge was erected at Honiton Railway Station replacing an older footbridge.
-The location of the footbridge moved towards the Exeter end of the station.
+A new footbridge was erected at in August 2009 to replace an older footbridge.
+The new footbridge was located towards the Exeter end of the station.